 “This whole situation started when Neil Young gave a ‘him or me’ ultimatum to Spotify over Joe Rogan,” Tritt explained in a follow-up post.

 “Once Neil’s supporters realized that Spotify would not drop Rogan, the narrative suddenly shifted to ‘artists unhappy with streaming pay.’
 Spin doctors are spinning!” he added.

-Tritt also linked to an article explaining that Young’s threats to pull his music from Spotify ring hollow because he sold the rights to his songs last year, the same for other period artists like David Crosby.
+Tritt also linked to an article explaining that Young’s threats to pull his music from Spotify ring hollow because to his songs last year, the same for other period artists like David Crosby.

 Others have sided with Rogan as well, standing up for his right to speak and pushing back on the narrative that he is racist after compilation of him using the “N-word” years ago during broadcasts — but never in a racist way, only in the context of repeating what black stars have said in the past — made the rounds recently.